unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/nenv.md

 nenv - Create a New Virtual Environment in a Series
 - **Purpose**:
-  - Create a new conda virtual environment in a series identified by a prefix.
+  - Create a new conda virtual environment in a series identified by a prefix as a clone of the current venv.
 Resets and starts the sequence number from "00".
 - **Usage**:
   - nenv PREFIX [EXTRA_OPTIONS]
 - **Input Parameters**: